GrigorisLionis/UCM/README.md

 ![](https://github.com/GrigorisLionis/UCM/blob/main/results.png)

 a composite plot depicting different aspects of the variance (V4,V5,V6) are shown wrt normalized time (X axis, V2) , for different control variables (X facet)  and different walking conditions (color coded)

+### Disclaimer
+This work is under contract for a research group analyzing specific data, so code, data amd results are copyrighted.
+Images are depicted only for indicative demonstration of results.